 There are a number of issues that consumers should take into account.
 These include:

-- whether to change to or from pre-paid.
-See questions 9 and 10.
+whether to change to or from pre-paid.
+See questions 9

-- whether to get a new handset.
-See questions 13 and 14.
+whether to get a new handset.
+See questions 12

 No, you do not have to keep your number.
 You can still change to a different provider and get a new number.

-MNP is only relevant if you see a benefit in changing mobile service providers.
-You need to consider if you are on a contract already, and what you might have to pay to your existing provider.
+Mobile number portability is only relevant if you see a benefit in changing providers.
+You need to consider if you are on a contract already, and what you might have to pay out to your existing provider.
 This is covered in more detail under question 7.

 Think about what you want from a mobile service and whether the benefits of changing outweigh any costs.

 - Are you on the right plan?
 Could you lower your bills by changing the mix of access and call charges?
-(You may be able to get onto a more suitable plan with your existing provider.)
+(You may be able to move to a more suitable plan with your existing provider).

 - Does your network have the coverage you need?